D.C. United–New England Revolution rivalry

 The D.C.
 United–New England Revolution rivalry is a soccer rivalry between D.C.
 United and the New England Revolution, who both play in the Eastern Conference of Major League Soccer.
 The two clubs were among the 10 founding members of MLS, and began playing against each other regularly since 1996.
 The rivalry intensified in the mid-2000s as the two clubs were among the premier franchises in MLS, although recently it has been seen as a secondary, yet fierce rivalry, between the two clubs.

 Throughout most of the rivalry's history, the series has been fairly evenly matched between the Revolution and United, with Revolution slightly leading in total all-time wins, 38 to 37.
 During the 1990s, D.C.
-United were dominate over the New England Revolution, while in the 2020s, New England were dominate over D.C.
-In the 2000s and 2010s the series was fairly even, while in the 2020s New England have won 10 times, including six matches from 2020 to 2021.
+United were dominate over the New England Revolution, while in the 2020s, New England were dominant over D.C.
+In the 2000s and 2010s the series was fairly even, while in the 2020s New England have won 12 times, including six matches from 2020 to 2021.

 History

 Early years

 D.C.
 United and the New England Revolution's longstanding rivalry dates back to the inception of Major League Soccer in the mid-1990s.
 Both the clubs were among the ten charter franchises that played in Major League Soccer during its inaugural 1996 season.
 The prior year to the 1996 season, both clubs were announced as franchises in MLS.
 D.C.
 United was announced on June 15, 1994, while on June 6, 1995, Robert Kraft became the founding investor/operator of the Revolution.

 The two teams played their first match against one another on April 27, 1996 with the Revolution hosting United at the now-demolished Foxboro Stadium in Foxborough, Massachusetts, southwest of Boston.
 In front of a crowd of 32,864; the match finished tied 1–1 in regulation thanks to Raúl Díaz Arce scoring the first goal for United in the 69th minute, and Geoff Aunger scoring the match-tying goal for the Revolution in the 78th minute off of a penalty kick.
-At the time, regular season matches did not end in dies, henceforth the match went into a penalty-kick shoot-out where the Revolution won 3–2 on penalties.
+At the time, regular season matches did not end in ties, henceforth the match went into a shoot-out where the Revolution won 3–2 on penalties.
 The return match saw United winning 3–1 against the Revolution.
 Ultimately throughout the 1990s, United would dominate in matches over the Revolution posting eight wins, eight draws, and two losses against New England.
 During the late 1990s, United would win three of the four MLS Cup titles, as well as one CONCACAF Champions Cup, one Copa Interamericana, one U.S. Open Cup, and two Supporters' Shields.
 New England during this time failed to qualify for the playoffs three of four years, and the one season they did reach the playoffs, they were eliminated in the first round.